-Like the DAS Light Jacket, the DAS Light Pants do not have a sewn-through quilt pattern like Patagonia’s Micro Puff jacket.
+Like the DAS Light Jacket, the DAS Light Pants do not have a sewn-through quilt pattern like Patagonia’s Micro Puff Jacket (read our full review of the jacket).
 First, the non-sewn-through quilts of the DAS Light line create fewer (if any) cold spots.
 I’ve got a beat to hoo-hash Micro Puff, and the DAS Light Jacket feels warmer.
 I can say the DAS Light Pants are toasty too.

 The face fabric, also the same as the DAS Light Jacket, is a 100% recycled lightweight 0.8-oz, 10-denier Pertex® Quantum Pro ripstop nylon with a waterproof PU coating.
 This outer fabric is treated additionally with a PFC-free DWR and the windproofing feels near total.
 In rain sprinkles, the coating does bead up water.
 In more driving horizontal snow, as I experienced on a Wind River bathroom stop (not roadside but mountainside), the fabric does wet out slightly with no perceptible loss of insulating capacity.
 (The DAS Light Pants pop off quickly for those elongated bathroom pitstops or more Defcon 1 sensations.)